auth0/auth0-spa-js/README.md

 });
 ```

+## Frequently Asked Questions

+For a rundown of common issues you might encounter when using the SDK, please check out [the FAQ](FAQ.md).

 ## Contributing

 We appreciate feedback and contribution to this repo!
 Before you get started, please see the following: